 - Brown framing tape to seal the back of the frame to prevent dust and moisture getting in.

-- Hangers to suit the frame – options include D rings + cord, square sawtooth hangers for easy levelling.
+- Hangers to suit the frame – options include D Rings and cord, or square sawtooth hangers for easy fixing.

 Watch our series of videos for an introduction to the processes – they focus on commercial framing equipment, but the principles are the same.